aniela2906/mlops-autumn2025/README.md

 * **`mlruns/`:** Contains the local MLflow Tracking data and the Model Registry, where the final **Logistic Regression** model is registered etc.
 * **`artifacts/`:** Contains the final generated files, including `model.pkl`, `train_data_gold.csv`, and `model_results.json`.

-## Continuous Integration (CI)

-The project uses GitHub Actions to **automatically** run the full MLOps pipeline via the Dagger orchestrator.

-On each manual workflow trigger, GitHub Actions:
-1. Checks out the repository
-2. Sets up Go, Docker, and Dagger
-3. Executes `go run main.go`
-4. Runs the complete pipeline inside a containerized environment
-5. Uploads the generated artifacts for inspection

-This ensures that the pipeline is reproducible and runs identically in CI and locally.